 in Math Annex 1213.

 We will mostly be following the notes by James Milne, which you can

 You might also consult other textbooks on algebra, such as those by Dummit and Foote, Lang, Herstein, or Artin.

 Math 322 or equivalent.
 Math 323 would be desirable but not

 absolutely necessary.
 You have to have a good working knowledge of

-After briefly reviewing the basics of fields and polynomials, we move on to Galois theory.
-This is the study of the symmetries of algebraic equations.
+Our goal is to cover the first 5 chapters of the text.
+If time permits, we will cover some of the other subjects covered there.
 Highlights include Ruler and Compass constructions: the impossibility of doubling the cube or trisecting an angle.
 Impossibility of solving the quintic by radicals.
-Cyclotomic fields.
-Kummer theory.

 There will be one midterm exam and one final exam.

 Homework will be assigned on an weekly basis throughout the